Frequently asked questions about PIFELTRO

 • St. John’s wort

-Ask your doctor or pharmacist if you are not sure if your medicine is one that is listed above.
-If you have taken any of the medicines in the past 4 weeks, talk to your doctor or pharmacist before starting treatment with PIFELTRO.
+Ask your healthcare provider or pharmacist if you are not sure if your medicine is one that is listed above.
+If you have taken any of the medicines in the past 4 weeks, talk to your healthcare provider or pharmacist before starting treatment with PIFELTRO.

 • Some medicines interact with PIFELTRO.
-Keep a list of your medicines to show your doctor and pharmacist.
+Keep a list of your medicines to show your healthcare provider and pharmacist.

-• Tell your doctor if you have taken rifabutin in the past 4 weeks.
+• Tell your healthcare provider if you have taken rifabutin in the past 4 weeks.

-• You can ask your doctor or pharmacist for a list of medicines that interact with PIFELTRO.
+• You can ask your healthcare provider or pharmacist for a list of medicines that interact with PIFELTRO.

-What should I tell my doctor before taking PIFELTRO?
+What should I tell my healthcare provider before taking PIFELTRO?

 • Any health conditions you have.